 April 14, 2004

 There are many great activities students can do as you read aloud.
-One that is popular with my students is 'Draw-Along', where students draw small representations of what is happening in the plot as I read.
+One that is popular with my students is “Draw-Along,” in which students draw small representations of what is happening in the plot as I read.
 They connect the plot pictures with arrows showing the appropriate sequencing.
-It's important to model this activity for students before letting them go solo.
-I use a fairy tale or other common story to model, showing students that I am not looking for great artwork, but rather a clear sequence.
+It’s important to model this activity for students before letting them go solo.
+I use a fairy tale or other common story to model, showing students that I am not looking for great artwork but rather a clear sequence.
 The idea is that students should be able to retell a chapter based on their drawings.